Add or Append Element to Vector in R?

 2. Syntax of append() to Add Element to Vector

-The following is the syntax and usage of append() function.
-The append() function returns a vector containing the values in x with the elements of values appended after the specified element of x.
-By default, it appends at the end of the vector x.
+The following is the syntax and usage of the append() function.
+The append() function returns a vector containing both values of the given vector x and the element specified by the values parameter.
+By default, it appends a new element at the end of the vector x.
+If you want to append a new element to a vector x at a specified position you can use the after parameter.

 # Syntax of append()